liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/05-core-jsp-overrides-using-customjspbag.markdown

     ```

 Now your module provides custom JSPs and a custom JSP bag implementation.
 When
-you deploy it, @product@ uses its custom JSPs in place of the core JSPs they
+you deploy it, @sharepoint@ uses its custom JSPs in place of the core JSPs they
 override.

 <!--